PART II: ITVERP Assistance and Outreach: Reporting Period of October 2017–September 2018

 The ITVERP Resource Center responds to questions and requests made through its dedicated toll-free helpline and email address.
 Program staff are available to respond to inquiries Monday through Friday.
-Federal, state, and local government agency staff and nongovernmental organizations contact the Resource Center for information about the program's eligibility requirements on behalf of specific individuals, and to provide information about potential claimants who might qualify for ITVERP reimbursement.
+Federal, state, and local government agency staff and NGOs contact the Resource Center for information about the program's eligibility requirements on behalf of specific individuals, and to provide information about potential claimants who might qualify for ITVERP reimbursement.

 ITVERP Customer Service